lele-am/Crontastic-Win/README.md

 ## Getting Started

 1. **Installation**: Add Crontastic to your project by adding a reference to the DLL on your project.
-2. **Usage**: Open the UI by running the static method `Crontastic.Run()`.
+2. **Usage**: Open the UI by running the static method `Crontastic.Crontastic.Run()`.
 You may pass a CRON as string as a parameter to be loaded into the UI.
 The method returns a string of the CRON expression built in the UI.

 ```csharp
 using Crontastic;